YounghoCho/Algorithm/README.md

 # Practice-C-coding
-A repository to study for C coding by myself
+A repository to practice C coding by myself